oriath-net/pogo/README.md

 UTF-16 to UTF-8 for output.

-    pogo data2json -f formats/demo.go Content.ggpk:Data/ActiveSkills.dat
+    pogo data2json Content.ggpk:Data/WorldAreas.dat

-Dump a data file (directly from the GGPK!) to JSON.
-This currently only works for ActiveSkills (since it's the only format specified in `formats/demo.go`), but adding other formats to that or another file will make them supported as well.
+Dump a data file to JSON.
+Data file formats are specified in dat/formats/xml;
+the contents of that directory are embedded in the pogo executable.

-    pogo analyze Content.ggpk:Data/ActiveSkills.dat
+    pogo analyze Content.ggpk:Data/WorldAreas.dat

 Analyze the contents of ActiveSkills.dat, providing information which may be useful in interpreting it.